Ahadu Tsotaselassie Assegued

 Graduation date: Spring 2027

-Handheld Off-the-shelf Multispectral Spectrometer for Improving Water Quality Estimations from Satellite-based Earth Observation
+Applications of Handheld Off-The-Shelf Multispectral Spectrometers for Improving Water and Soil Quality Assessments for Satellite Earth Observation